Photon1c/EnterpriseCursorBuilds/ontological-critical-ruptures/README.md

 2. Run `npm install` to install dependencies
 3. Run `npm run dev` to start the development server
 4. Open http://localhost:5173 in your browser

-## Testing Draggable Components
-Open the `test/drag-test.html` file directly in a browser to test the draggable panel functionality in isolation.

 ## Keyboard Shortcuts
 - Press 'I' for instructions